utkarshg6/helpful/Rust.md

 - It’s a way of writing code that writes more code.

-- A macro can be called with a variable number of parameters with different types everytime.
+- A macro can be called with a variable number of parameters with different types every time.

 - The downside is that Macros definition is more complex than function definitions.